fearofcode/swarmscale/README.md

 The goal is to be able to scale an Apache Kafka cluster up and down dynamically.

-So far, there are a few working examples: levitating a circular object in the air (what I'm calling the "ball-gravity system"), the inverted pendulum, and the queue simulator
+So far, there are a few working examples: levitating a circular object in the air (what I'm calling the "ball-gravity system"), the inverted pendulum, and the queue simulator.

 Ball-gravity system
 -------------------